-Students whose assessment scores indicate a strong need for support in reading, writing or mathematics are required to enroll in one or more developmental education courses.
-Based on their assessment scores, students could be required to take one or more non-credit courses (ENG 084 and ENG 086) offered through the continuing education and workforce development division or one or more non-college-level credit courses (ENG 095, ENG 096, ENG 097, MTH 091, MTH 092 and MTH 099).
+Students whose test scores indicate a strong need for support in reading, writing or mathematics are required to enroll in one or more developmental education courses.
+Based on their test scores, students could be required to take ENG 084 and/or ENG 086, which are offered through the continuing education and workforce development division or ENG 095, ENG 096, ENG 097, MTH 091, MTH 092 and/or MTH 099.
 These courses are not counted as part of a degree or certificate program.
 Students who need to take ENG 084 and/or ENG 086 should meet with an advisor in student development.

-Students who need developmental credit courses must take at least one developmental education course in any term in which they are enrolled in more than one credit course.
-Students who are taking two or more developmental credit courses are strongly encouraged not to take more than nine credit hours in a fall or spring term.
+Students who need developmental education courses must take at least one developmental education course in any term in which they are enrolled in more than one credit course.
+Students who are taking two or more developmental education courses are strongly encouraged not to take more than nine credit hours in a fall or spring term.

-Students who receive an "R" grade are required to re-register for the same developmental credit course during the following fall or spring term.
+Students who receive an "R" grade are required to re-register for the same developmental education course during the following fall or spring term.
 If the student does not re-take the course the following fall or spring term, the "R" grade automatically becomes an "F."